GodZer/PFE-ARGOS/App/README.md

 $ pip install -r requirements.txt
 ```

-Now you can now deploy the project by using the following command:
+Now you can deploy the project by using the following command:

 ```
 $ cdk deploy